-by Thomas Dotzel and Venkatesh Shankar, winner of the SERVSIG Best Paper Award 2019:
+Guest article by Thomas Dotzel and Venkatesh Shankar, winners of the SERVSIG Best Service Article Award.

 We would like to start by thanking the members of the awards committee and SERVSIG for selecting our article for the 2019 Best Service Article Award.
 We are deeply honored.
 Spending many hours on selection and organizing an elaborate virtual awards ceremony – all during a global pandemic – is the epitome of excellent service.
 Thank you for that!
 The COVID pandemic has caused significant hardship and frustration in all our lives.
 But it has also allowed us to have the wonderful experience of watching award ceremonies on the SERVSIG YouTube channel, while sitting around the breakfast table and sharing the news instantly with our families.
 We thank Werner Kunz for inviting us to write about our article and our current exciting new research project.

 Most scholars would agree that the vast majority of innovation research focuses on goods innovation in a business-to-consumer (B2C) context.
 To us, this focus seemed somewhat odd, considering that business-to-business (B2B) markets occupy the lion’s share of all markets and that developed countries are all service-driven economies.
 After studying predominantly B2C service innovations in our previous projects, we decided to tackle this issue head on to determine just how impactful B2B service innovations are for firm value and risk and how these effects differ from those of B2C service innovations.